EncyclopediaRed/btcamp-87826/content/careers.md

     background_image: /images/leaf-light-grey.svg
     headline: Current Openings
     subtitle: >
-     We are in the hitoric downtown
+     We are in the hitoric downtown of Blacksburg in southwest